neonevm/neon-evm.docs/docs/governance/overview.md

 To start working with the Neon DAO, follow these steps:

 1. Join the Neon community on Discord and participate in discussions related to governance and ecosystem development.
-2. Familiarize yourself with the Neon DAO's governance structure, voting process, and the responsibilities of the Strategical DAO.
+2. Familiarize yourself with the Neon DAO's governance structure, voting process, and the responsibilities of the Strategic DAO.
 3. Acquire NEON tokens to gain voting rights and actively participate in the decision-making process.
 4. Stay informed about ongoing proposals, vote on them, and contribute to the growth and success of the Neon ecosystem.